Last updated:

 Approximately 25 percent of people with acromegaly have elevated blood pressure (hypertension).
 Abnormal enlargement of the pituitary gland, located at the base of the skull, may cause headaches, visual abnormalities and/or hormonal deficiencies.
 In approximately 50 percent of people with acromegaly, excessive levels of growth hormone (GH) secreted by the pituitary gland may influence the production of insulin, a hormone produced by the pancreas that regulates blood sugar (glucose) levels by promoting the movement of glucose into cells in the body.
 Abnormalities in insulin action may result in elevated levels of blood sugar (glucose) and some individuals with acromegaly may develop insulin resistance or type 2 diabetes mellitus.
 Some people with acromegaly may have an increased metabolic rate, excessive sweating (hyperhidrosis) and/or increased production of oil (sebum) by the sebaceous glands in the skin, resulting in abnormally oily skin.

-Females with acromegaly may experience an abnormal flow of milk from the breasts (galactorrhea), and infrequent or delayed menstrual flow (oligomenorrhea).
-Males with acromegaly may experience impotence and a decrease in sexual drive (decreased libido).
+Females with acromegaly may have an abnormal flow of milk from the breasts (galactorrhea) and infrequent or delayed menstrual flow (oligomenorrhea).
+Males with acromegaly may have impotence and a decrease in sexual drive (decreased libido).
 Individuals with acromegaly have an increased risk of developing polyps in the colon.
 Individuals with acromegaly may have a slightly greater risk of developing colon cancer than the general population.

 Acromegaly is a rare disorder that is caused by excess levels of growth hormone (GH) in the body.
-In most patients, excess levels of GH are causes by a benign (noncancerous) tumor in the pituitary gland (pituitary adenoma).
-Most adenomas form from excessive growth of a pituitary cell called a somatotrope cell (the pituitary cell that normally secretes GH).
-In the overwhelming majority of patients, the disease is sporadic and not due to an inherited genetic mutation.
+In most affected individuals, excess levels of GH are caused by a benign (noncancerous) tumor in the pituitary gland (pituitary adenoma).
+Most adenomas form from excessive growth of a pituitary cell called a somatotroph cell (the pituitary cell that normally secretes GH).

 GH is a hormone that is involved in many different physiological processes in the body including helping to regulate the physical growth of the body.
 One of the functions of GH is to stimulate the production of another hormone, known as insulin-like growth factor-1 (IGF-1).
 Consequently, individuals with acromegaly also have elevated levels of IGF-1.